pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 3. Yours truly, Shaan

 We also put commas in between the series of words.
 For example:
-1. I like eating grapes, cabbage and noodles.
+1. I like eating grapes, cabbage, and noodles.
-2. I have a pencil, crayons and eraser in my box.
+2. I have a pencil, crayons, and eraser in my box.
-3. He bought new clothes, shoes and a bag.
+3. He bought new clothes, shoes, and a bag.

 ### Activities